Yuelioi/docs-v3/Ue/blueprint/en/Cinematics/Capture/Is Capture in Progress.md

 ---
-display_name: Is Capture in Progress
+title: Is Capture in Progress
 order: 5
 ---
 ## Navigation